Netstal

 Netstal is a former municipality in the canton of Glarus in Switzerland.
 Effective from 1 January 2011, Netstal is part of the municipality of Glarus.

 History

 Netstal is first mentioned in 1289 as Netstal.

+During the French Revolutionary Wars, in the combat of Netstal, the Russians forced the French troops to retreat.

 Geography

 Netstal has an area, As of 2006, of 10.7 km2.
 Of this area, 30.8% is used for agricultural purposes, while 32.8% is forested.
 Of the rest of the land, 9.6% is settled (buildings or roads) and the remainder (26.9%) is non-productive (rivers, glaciers or mountains).

 Netstal is located in the Glarner Mittelland on the eastern foot of the Wiggis mountain and at the confluence of the Löntsch river (from the Klöntal) into the Linth river.
 It consists of the hamlets of Netstal, Leuzingen and Löntschen.